The Allen Funt Alma Tadema Collection: How a TV Prankster Saved Art

 The Auction That Changed History

-On November 6, 1973, the famous Allen Funt Alma Tadema collection went under the hammer at Sotheby's Belgravia.
+On November 6, 1973, the collection went under the hammer at Sotheby's Belgravia.

 The atmosphere was tense.
 But as the first lot came up, something shifted.
 The room was packed.
 People had not come to mock; they had come to buy.

 The sale was a sensation.
-Prices shattered expectations, proving Funt's investment genius:
+Prices shattered expectations, proving the investment genius of Allen Funt:

 • The Finding of Moses sold for £30,000.
-Funt had purchased it years earlier for mere thousands.
+He had purchased it years earlier for mere thousands.
 (In 2010, this same painting would sell for $35.9 million).

 • The Roses of Heliogabalus sparked a bidding war, selling for £28,000, a record for the artist at the time.

-• Spring wasn't even in the auction; Funt had sold it privately to the J. Paul Getty Museum a year earlier for $55,000 (having bought it for roughly $3,000).
+• Spring wasn't even in the auction; he had sold it privately to the J. Paul Getty Museum a year earlier for $55,000 (having bought it for roughly $3,000).

 The total sale realized over £500,000 in one night.
 It revitalized the entire market for Victorian art, turning "junk" into gold.